nvaccess/nvda/projectDocs/dev/developerGuide/developerGuide.md

 If it is set to any other value, the value must be the id of a button to use as the default action.

 In some cases, the dialog may be forced to close.
-If the dialog is shown modally, a fallback action will be used if the default action is `EscapeCode.NO_FALLBACK` or not found.
+If the dialog is shown modally, a calculated fallback action will be used if the fallback action is `EscapeCode.NO_FALLBACK` or not found.
-The order of precedence is as follows:
+The order of precedence for calculating the fallback when a dialog is forced to close is as follows:

 1. The developer-set fallback action.
 2. The developer-set default focus.